 We are well aware that power is a fundamental and enabling instrument in politics.
 An instrument to do ‘evil’ or an instrument to do ‘good’.
 Power itself is not evil; it is as good or evil as the person privileged to have it.

 A cheap racket of tribal attacks must not be the avenue we pursue because that is the foundation for bad, dangerous and divisive politics.
 Good politics improves system and institutions.
-Bad politics, on the other hand, always tries to concentrate power in individuals and criticise individuals for problems.
+Bad politics, on the other hand, always tries to concentrate power in individuals and criticise the public for problems.

 Nothing truly empowering will emerge from a political ideology entrenched in victimhood and obsessed with and solely focused on stories of how things have been.
 Our politicians must unfold their own story, be courageous to be creative, come up with practicable ideas that empower people so that systemic barriers currently threatening our socioeconomic, cultural and political identity and security lose their power over us.